Welcome to Sonja Sonnenburg‘s Doña Ana Sphere Project, which focuses on the history of the Pueblo of Doña Ana, New Mexico. Research is ongoing.

-The Doña Ana Sphere straddles the area in southern New Mexico from Paso to Las Cruces.
+The Doña Ana Sphere straddles an area from Paso del Norte (El Paso/Juarez) to north of Las Cruces, New Mexico.
 The people who settled in this region left us a rich legacy.
 Under extreme conditions, they managed to create and re-create villages for their families and others.
-It was a very complicated time, and they fashioned a complicated peace.
+They lived during a complicated time, and fashioned a complicated peace.
 Their experiences, strategies and tactics are still relevant today.
+See Historical Background.

 In 1744, the approximate percentage of indigenous people living in the pueblos of Paso, San Lorenzo, Senecú, Ysleta and Socorro was 19%, 80%, 93%, 100% and 91%, respectively.
 When considering those of “mestizo” or mixed Indigenous-Spanish background, the percentage of persons of indigenous background living at the pueblo at Paso itself was much higher.
 By 1751, certain land in Paso was assigned in perpetuity to the indigenous, with prohibitions against selling or transferring.
 Most of the civilians in the Paso jurisdiction engaged in agricultural activities.